Security

 . -

-Now, place the untrusted script you want to run safely next to the
+Place the untrusted script you want to run next to the

 sandbox.luau